-It is now more difficult than ever for TFWs to pursue permanent residency.
-Many provisions are aimed at preventing TFWs from setting down roots in Canada.
+The 2015 overhaul made it more difficult for TFWs to pursue permanent residency.
+Many provisions were aimed at preventing TFWs from setting down roots in Canada.

 1. 4 & 4 Rule

-Lower wage TFWs can only work in Canada for 4-year stretches.
-After the expiry of a 4-year work term, a TFW will not be issued another work permit for another four years.
+Lower wage TFWs could only work in Canada for 4-year stretches.
+After the expiry of a 4-year work term, a TFW would not be issued another work permit for another four years.
 The 4 & 4 rule was passed in 2011.
 The first workers subject to the rule exhausted their work permits on April 1, 2015.
-Many migrant rights groups are concerned about the 4 & 4 rule because:
+Many migrant rights groups were concerned about the 4 & 4 rule because: